12 Types of Nonverbal Communication Definition and Examples

 1. Physical Appearance Nonverbal Communication

-Physical appearance is one of the significant types of nonverbal communication that convey a strong message about who you are.
-A proverb says that “The first impression is the best information.”
-People assume others’ education, success, moral character, social position, and trustworthiness by physical appearance.
+Physical appearance is one of the significant types of nonverbal communication that conveys a strong message about who you are and where you study or work.
+A proverb says "The first impression is the best information."
+People assume others' education, attire, hygiene, professionalism, success, moral character, social position, and trustworthiness by physical appearance.

 According to a statistical report, people take less than ten seconds of the first meeting to determine other people.
 Clothes are significant elements in conveying messages to other group members.
 Casual attires are more acceptable in informal meetings because of the belief in trustworthiness.
 On the other hand, a professional appearance is well-accepted in business meetings and formal group presentations.
 However, research shows that good-looking people make more money and get promoted more often than average looks.